Zygar/ndb-drag-drop/README.md

 - webpack - compiles and bundles your assets
 - postcss - with cssNext.
 Write 100% modern CSS and let the machine do your fallbacks!
 And yes, this includes CSS variables.

-### New in 0.2.0
+### New in 0.2.3
+- Shims for old jQuery stuff
-Partial rewrite, migrating to a node & Webpack based toolchain for easier package management.
+- Partial rewrite, migrating to a node & Webpack based toolchain for easier package management.

 ## Setup